Oke Oka Jeevitham: Plot

 Kutlu prepares to participate in his school's cultural competition on 26 March 1998.
-Adhi's mother drops Kutlu at his school that morning.
+Adhi's mother drops Kutlu off at his school that morning.
 She gives him her ring to be confident during his performance.
 However, young Chaitu/Kathir and Seenu/Paandi suspect and follow their older selves, and find the time machine.
 They inform Kutlu about this and the three leave the school without any intimation.
 The time machine turns on upon scanning Kutlu's iris (which is the same as Adhi's).
 The machine brings the kids to the future in 2019.
 The older three realize their younger selves are missing along with the time machine which also contains the details of Paul of 1998.
 They realize that the only way to set things right is to find Paul and use his old time machine to travel to 2019.

 Meanwhile, the police file a kidnapping case to find the missing kids and treat older Chaitu/Kathir and Seenu/Paandi as suspects.
-Adhi's mother goes into a depression, therefore, Adhi promises her to bring back her son.
-The older three try to find Paul, only in vain.
-Upon realizing that they arrived in future, the younger three aimlessly roam the city to seek help until Adhi's girlfriend Vaishnavi finds them.
+Adhi's mother goes into depression, therefore, Adhi promises her to bring back her son.
+The older three try to find Paul, but were in vain.
+Upon realizing that they arrived in the future, the younger three aimlessly roam the city to seek help until Adhi's girlfriend Vaishnavi finds them.
 She is shocked to realize they are younger Adhi, Chaitu/Kathir and Seenu/Paandi.
 Paul explains everything to Vaishnavi and says that he needs a day to reset the time machine to send the kids back.
 Kutlu overhears that his mother is going to die.
 The three escape and learn the truth.

 On 28 March 1998, the older three accidentally come across Michael but are chased by the police.
 They find the old time machine and plead with Paul to turn it off.
 Michael goes ahead anyway and dies in the accident.
 The police take everyone into custody but Adhi escapes the following day to save his mother.
 Adhi finds his mother on the road as her car broke down.
 He tries to convince her to get back to safety but as she refuses, Adhi confesses that he is her son.
 However, Adhi's mother dies after she is hit by a truck.

 The older three contemplate that it is pointless to try changing the past.
 Adhi is content that he is able to spend time with his mother again.
 Meanwhile, Paul sends the kids back in time.
-The older three advise the younger three to be themselves and enjoy every moment in life.
-The older three restart their lives in present with new vigour.
+The older three advise the younger three to be themselves and enjoy every moment of life.
+The older three restart their lives in the present with new vigour.